 Thesis Marketplace (voting)

-There is a new Thesis Marketplace integrated in datanose which provides you with available projects.
+There is a Thesis Marketplace integrated in Datanose which provides you with available projects.
 Voting will start on Friday, 11 September at 17:00 and close on Friday, 18th September at 17:00.
 You will be able to vote on the same page as the Marketplace and you will be able to vote on projects which are of interest to you.
-You can view and vote for them here: https://datanose.nl/#program[MSc%20AI]/projecttemplates
+In order to prepare for voting, please start reviewing the projects here: https://datanose.nl/#program[MSc%20AI]/projecttemplates

-In total, you can vote on 15 projects.
+In total, you can vote on 15 organisations.
 When arranging the speeddating schedule we will aim to match you with the companies and projects coinciding with your votes.
-Unfortunately, we will not be able to secure a speed date with every company you voted for.
+Unfortunately, we will not be able to secure a speeddate with every company you voted for.
 Please note that there is a chance you will not be able to meet with some of your top organisations if they are overly popular.
 You will also be likely scheduled to meet with organisations you initially did not vote for.
 Go into each speeddate with an open mind, many successful and interesting projects have come out of such speeddates.

 Please keep the following points in mind during your research project.

-Follow the time scheme described in your master thesis contract (in DataNose) as closely as possible.
+Follow the time scheme described in your Master Thesis Contract (in DataNose).
+DATES HAVE BEEN ASSIGNED

 Make sure that you complete unfinished courses as agreed in your Personal Education Plan.